slsa-framework/slsa-proposals/0002/README.md

     we will validate the framework through at least one draft extension, but finalizing the first extension is not required for v1.0.

--   Incorporate the concept of policy or verification into the specification, which is necessary to realize the security guarantees of the levels.
+-   Incorporate the concept of "policy" into the specification, whereby downstream systems only accept artifacts whose provenance matches some expected patterns.
+This is necessary to realize the security guarantees of the levels.

 -   Address known clarity issues from v0.1, including improved terminology ([#306](https://github.com/slsa-framework/slsa/issues/306)), platform vs.